After a lengthy process of

 Voluntary Associations, for comment, and the Council on 24 November 2005

-approved the Policy for purposes of implementation on 1 January 2006.
+approved the Rules for purposes of implementation on 1 January 2006.

 published as Board Notice 131 in Government Gazette No. 28328 on 23 December